This is the multi-page printable view of this section. Click here to print.

 | LOAD_BALANCER.LISTENER.DEFAULT.COUNT | 1000 | Number of Listeners created per Region |

-| LOAD_BALANCER.SERVER_GROUP.DEFAULT.COUNT | 1000 | Number of LB server groups created per Region |
+| LOAD_BALANCER.SERVER_GROUP.DEFAULT.COUNT | 1000 | Number of LB server groups created per region |

-| LOAD_BALANCER.MEMBER.DEFAULT.COUNT | 1000 | Number of members that can be registered in all LB server groups per Region |
+| LOAD_BALANCER.MEMBER.DEFAULT.COUNT | 1000 | Number of members that can be registered to the entire LB server group per region |

-| LOAD_BALANCER.HEALTH_CHECK.DEFAULT.COUNT | 500 | Number of LB health checks created per Region |
+| LOAD_BALANCER.HEALTH_CHECK.DEFAULT.COUNT | 500 | Number of LB health checks created per region |

-| Service Category | Service | Description |
+| Service Category | Service | Detailed description |

 |---|---|---|